 Writing Wills for Parents with Dependents

-For parents with dependents, a will is not just about distributing assets; it’s about ensuring the well-being of your children.
+For parents with dependents, a will is not just about distributing assets; it’s about ensuring the well-being and financial security of your children.
 When writing a will, it’s crucial to:

-• Consider how your children’s needs will be met financially.
+- Consider how your children’s needs will be met financially, including education costs, housing, and day-to-day living expenses.

-Using a legal will document that includes these provisions can provide peace of mind, knowing that your children’s future is secure.
+Having a properly drafted will that includes these provisions can provide real peace of mind, knowing that your children’s future is secure regardless of what happens.

 Wills for Unmarried Couples

-For more information on the importance of having a will, visit our guide on wills in the.
+For more information on the importance of having a will, visit our guide on wills.

 Handling Business Assets in a Will

-For business owners, a will must consider the distribution of business assets.
-This can be complex, as it involves not only personal wishes but also the future of the business.
+For business owners, a will must carefully address the distribution and continuation of business assets.
+This can be complex, as it involves not only personal wishes but also the future viability of the business, the interests of fellow shareholders or partners, and significant tax implications.
 Key considerations include:

-• Deciding whether to pass the business to family members, employees, or sell it.
+- Deciding whether to pass the business to family members, key employees, or whether the business should be sold — and drafting your will accordingly.

-By carefully planning how to handle business assets in your will, you can ensure the continuity of your business and protect the interests of your loved ones.
+By carefully planning how to handle business assets in your will with professional advice, you can help ensure the continuity of your business and protect the interests of your loved ones.

 The Costs Involved in Writing a Will

 Understanding the costs associated with writing a will is essential for effective estate planning.
-The financial implications of preparing a last will can vary significantly depending on whether you choose to use a solicitor or opt for a DIY approach.
+The financial implications can vary significantly depending on whether you choose to use a solicitor, an estate planning specialist, or opt for a DIY approach — but it’s important to consider the cost in context: what could a poorly drafted will cost your family?

 Average Costs of Using a Solicitor